-- Efforts to improve processes through technology. - Increase customer service staff capacity by equipping them with the right tools and technology, filling vacant positions and improving self-serve options for customers. - Aggregate and record data from multiple citizen channels into a single location accessible by all departments to initiate fact-based continuous improvement initiatives. - Implement performance metrics across the organization to gauge customer service success.
+- Solidify a customer-centric culture throughout the organization by agreeing on a uniform set of customer service expectations. - Standardize processes that relate to customer service to create a seamless customer experience. - Move customer service staff under the same accountabilities to assist with standards. - Increase customer service staff capacity by equipping them with the right tools and technology, filling vacant positions and improving self-serve options for customers. - Aggregate and record data from multiple citizen channels into a single location accessible by all departments to initiate fact-based continuous improvement initiatives. - Implement performance metrics across the organization to gauge customer service success.